-Lund University is proud to have a strong international profile – we attract students from almost 150 countries.
+Lund University is proud to have a strong international profile – we attract students from over 130 countries.
 This creates global classroom environments where students encounter different cultural perspectives and start to build their international network.

 Studies at Lund University are usually undertaken one course (unit/module) at a time, with an examination or essay at the end of each individual course.
 Studies at the Faculty of Engineering are an exception in that two or more courses are often studied in parallel.
 Courses can be anything from two to 20 weeks long, with five, 10 and 20 weeks being the most common lengths.

 The most common form of instruction is lectures to groups of 25–30 students.
 Attendance at lectures is required but students are also expected to work independently and develop an in-depth knowledge of their subject through independent study.
 Some courses, mainly in engineering, have as many as 30 formal lecture hours per week as well as laboratory work, while some, for example in the social sciences, may have as little as 10 hours, and rely more on the students’ individual reading.